→ Process one learning element per question

-Instead of: ‘What is the difference between A and B?’
+Instead try: ‘What is the difference between A and B?’

 With dual questions, the system cannot assess what knowledge someone has mastered and what they haven’t mastered yet.
 It also makes it harder for drillers to remember the right information.
 You will find two examples below.

 Besides the fact that you would otherwise be making things unnecessarily difficult for learners, limiting your question to one learning element also serves another purpose.
 The Drillster application works in an adaptive way, tailoring each drill to the individual learner.
-Not only drills but the separate questions in those drills are shown to the drillers at different intervals.
+Not only the drills, but the separate questions in those drills are shown to the drillers at different intervals.
 It all depends on the individual’s speed and proficiency level.
-Questions that someone gets wrong a lot are repeated more often, as they cover material he or she has not mastered properly yet.
+Questions that someone gets wrong a lot are repeated more often as they cover material they have not mastered properly yet.
 This is also why it is important that you limit each question to one single learning element.
 It allows the algorithm to do its thing and determine the learner’s proficiency level on each separate element.

 Do you want another reason?
 With dual questions, you will also have to provide feedback on both learning elements (see design principle 6).
 Instead, focus on one learning element to keep things manageable.
-Don’t overcomplicate things for the learners, but nor for yourself either.
+Don’t overcomplicate things for the learners, or for yourself either.

 This is a good question in which one learning element is included.
 The information to be remembered is fully displayed in the answer: ’30 chest compressions’.